llvm/clangd-www/remote-index.md

 - `--project-root` absolute path for the project source root on local machine, e.g. `$HOME/src/llvm-project/`.
 This is used to convert relative paths provided by server into absolute paths on the local machine.

-To use remote index feature, you need to get clangd with remote index support and add the following flags to clangd invocation: `--remote-index-address` pointing to the address the server is running on (e.g. `0.0.0.0:50051` if you're running it locally) and `--project-root` which is the _absolute path_ where the sources of the project you are working on are stored (e.g.
-`/home/$USER/src/llvm-project/`).